attech-org/course/03_js/02_practice.md

    realKitchen(orders, 2).then((messages) => console.log(messages)); // ['margarita is done', ...]
    ```

 4. Try to improve `realKitchen` function with smarter algorithm, that baking order in fastest way.
 Let's call this function `chiefKitchen`.
 Tip: think how to split orders between ovens to have a balance.
-Use only Promise API, without `async/await` syntax.
+For this task feel free to use `async/await` instead of pure Promise API.

     ```js
     const orders = [